PrefectHQ/prefect/docs/guides/upgrade-guide-agents-to-workers.md

 **Agents to Workers**

-- Improved visibility into the status of the worker such as when workers were started and when they last polled.
+- Improved visibility into the status of each worker, including when a worker was started and when it last polled.
 - Better handling of race conditions for high availability use cases.

 **Infra Blocks to Work Pools**